-1. The EES detects the location of the UE e.g., receiving location of the UE from the 3GPP system.
+1. The EES detects the location of a UE e.g., receiving location of a UE from the 3GPP system.
 The EES may cache the detected location information locally with timestamp as the latest location information of the UE(s) and start the notification aggregation for a group of UEs.
 The EES decides whether to aggregate and the aggregation period based on the analytics result received from the 3GPP Core Network, local policy and UE location subscription information received from the EAS.
-The EES determines to notify the location information of the UE to the EAS which has subscribed for UE's location.
+The EES determines to notify the location information of the UE(s) to the EAS which has subscribed for UE(s)'s location.

 2. The EES sends UE location notification to the EAS.
 The EES includes the location of the UE(s).
 Each UE location includes UE ID and location type and may include the location accuracy and the timestamp of the location.